- Creditors' Rights & Bankruptcy

 His experience also includes matters of environmental litigation, consumer fraud and professional negligence.
 In addition to his litigation work, David counsels businesses on employment disputes and contracts, severance agreements and EEOC and internal investigations.

-David writes frequently on business law topics for Greensfelder’s Chicago blog, particularly those related to insurance coverage.
-A frequent speaker, he has addressed professionals on topics including privileged communications, restrictive covenants and internal investigations.
-David is committed to the development of new legal professionals and has served as the chair of the litigation department of a mid-sized Chicago law firm, managed summer associate programs for law students and has served on several associate development and continuing legal education committees.
+A frequent speaker, David has addressed professionals on topics including privileged communications, restrictive covenants and internal investigations.
+He is committed to the development of new legal professionals and has served as the chair of the litigation department of a mid-sized Chicago law firm, managed summer associate programs for law students and has served on several associate development and continuing legal education committees.

 - American Bar Association

 - Chicago Bar Association